kunaltawatia/dummy-repo/README.md

 # dummy-repo
-This is a repository which accepts donation.
+This is a repository which accepts ka-ching!.